 3) Being self-employed

 Self-employed parents can find it tricky to get a mortgage if they’ve only recently decided to go it alone.
 That’s because lenders will usually want to see accounts for the last two to three years, although some will consider only one year’s proof of earnings.

 If you need more help when it comes to mortgages and loans for self-employed, using a loan payment calculator can help you to determine your eligibility before you apply.
-Just because you don’t have a predictable income, it doesn’t mean you should avoid applying for loans or mortgages.
+Just because you don’t have a predictable income, it doesn’t mean you should avoid applying for home loans.
 You just need to make sure you are confident in your ability to repay what you owe on time and have proof your company is able to turn a profit each month and generate a steady income for you.

 Lenders will generally accept SA302s self-assessment tax calculations and a tax overview as proof of your income.
 Alternatively, a lender might ask your accountant to certify your income.
 This sounds tricky but L&C can help you with the paperwork requirements and find a lender who understands your circumstances.

 4) The impact of childcare costs

 When you submit a mortgage application you’ll need to include documents detailing your outgoings, including any childcare costs.
 Childcare costs are likely to have an impact on the amount you’ll be able to borrow.
 The good news is certain lenders are less restrictive and L&C know which ones may be prepared to take a more flexible approach.

 5) Do lenders take tax credits into account?

 Lenders will usually take child tax credits, child benefit and working tax credits into account when assessing whether you’ll be able to afford a mortgage.
 Some lenders impose restrictions on the amount of income from benefits they’re prepared to consider.
 If you still aren’t sure then consider speaking with a few different mortgage brokers to get any questions you may have about mortgages answered.